allinspiration/allin-passionbot/README.md

 ## Deployment

-Heroku will automatically deploy all changes to the Master branch of this repo.
+Allin's Heroku server will automatically deploy all changes to the Master branch of this repo.
 In case of emergency, deployment can be done manually through the Heroku dashboard or Heroku CLI.

 ## Restart the bot

-Try `heroku logs` and `heroku restart` if something goes wrong
+Try `heroku logs` and `heroku restart` from Heroku CLI if something goes wrong.

 ## Thanks

-Thanks to all who are contributing to this project.
+Thanks to all who are contributing to this project!